-RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION (b) disclose in relation to each reporting period, whether such a review has taken place. (b) The Company's Board will complete a review of the Company's risk management framework in the past financial year.
+REC OMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION (b) disclose in relation to each reporting period, whether such a review has taken place.
 Recommendation 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
 YES (a) The Audit and Risk Committee Charter provides for the Audit and Risk Committee to monitor the need for an internal audit function. (b) The Company did not have an internal audit function for the past financial year.
 Due to the size of the Company, the Board does not consider it necessary to have an internal audit function. (c) The Company will employ the following process for evaluating and continually improving the effectiveness of its risk management and internal control processes: (i) the Board will monitor the need for an internal audit function having regard to the size, location and complexity of the Company's operations; (ii) the Board will periodically undertake an internal review of financial systems and processes where systems are considered to require improvement these systems are developed; and (iii) The Board will review risk management and internal compliance procedures at each Board meeting and monitors the quality of the accounting function.
 Recommendation 7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
 WILL COMPLY If the Company has any material exposure to economic, environmental and social sustainability risk, it will disclose any such exposure and how it manages or intends to manage those risks, in future Corporate Governance Statements.
-Principle 8: Remunerate fairly and responsible ly Recommendation 8.1 The Board of a listed entity should: (a) have a remuneration committee which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the NO Due to the size and nature of the existing Board and the magnitude of the Company's operations, the Company does not currently have a Remuneration Committee.
+Prin ciple 8: Remunerate fairly and responsibl ly bommendation 8.1 Board of a listed entity should: have a remuneration committee which: (i) has at least three members, a majority of whom are independent Directors; and is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; NO Due to the size and nature of the existing Board and the magnitude of the Company's operations, the Company does not currently have a Remuneration Committee.
 Pursuant the Company's Board Charter, the full Board carries out the duties that would ordinarily be assigned to the Remuneration Committee under the written terms of reference for that committee.
 The Board's Remuneration responsibilities and processes are set out in the Board Charter.